 When it comes to managing a recycling program at your office, a recycling coordinator in your office can be a valuable asset.
-In addition, a coordinator can provide real assessment and evaluation of your program while managing components that can improve your recycling ROI.
+The recycling coordinator’s job will provide a real assessment and evaluation of your program while managing components that can improve your recycling ROI.
 Here are 4 reasons why your office needs a recycling coordinator, and the benefits they can bring to the table.

 1. Coordinators are knowledgeable and ensure all departments are on the same page.
 The coordinator can answer questions, ranging from what can be recycled to where recycled materials go, bringing a wealth of knowledge to the office.
 And for a business that has a large number of employees and various departments, the coordinator can be key to sharing information and making sure each office follows the program.
 This person can also ensure that every component of the program is feasible for each office.
 They are especially useful when talking to a board of directors, who want data that proves a recycling program is worth the effort.